Vehicle fire causes major US highway collapse

 The collapse took out four traffic lanes along an elevated section of heavily travelled Interstate 95, though no injuries were immediately reported.

-"Companies arrived on location and they found ... heavy fire from a vehicle - we don't know what type of vehicle it was," Captain Derrick Bowmer, of the Philadelphia Fire Department, told a news conference.
+"Companies arrived on location and they found ... heavy fire from a vehicle - we don't know what type of vehicle it was," Battalion Chief Derek Bowmer, of the Philadelphia Fire Department, told a news conference.

 Bowmer added the situation was considered a hazmat incident, but could not confirm reports that the burning vehicle was an oil tanker.